Tukkhum: Proposed tukkhum system

-Dagestani Tukhums
+Dagestani tukhums

-The Tukhum is a prominent social grouping among the Dagestani Highlanders.
+The tukhum is a prominent social grouping among the Dagestani highlanders.
 The etymology is considered to be the same as described above.
-The Tukhum is found in Avar, Dargin, Lezgin and Lak society, among others.
+The tukhum is found in Avar, Dargin, Lezgin and Lak societies, among others.
 There are, however, differences from group to group in the reach of the term among the different groups.
-In Avar and Dargin society, the Tukhum contains 200-300 members, though Dargin society has the added layer of the Jin, a smaller extended family.
-Within a Tukhum, endogamy is practiced, vendettas are observed and there is a strong feeling of kinship.
+In Avar and Dargin society, the tukhum contains 200-300 members, though Dargin society has the added layer of the Jin, a smaller extended family.
+Within a tukhum, endogamy is practiced, vendettas are observed and there is a strong feeling of kinship.
 These inter-tukhum relations were managed by Adat, customary laws among the various peoples.

-As opposed to the Chechen Tukkhum, which is supposed as being superior to the Teip, the Dagestani Tukhum is almost always a subdivision to the village community, known as the Aul, which are made up of one or villages.
-There are constituent organs to the Aul, namely the Jamaat, or Village Council, and the Council of Elders.
+As opposed to the Chechen tukkhum, which is considered as being superior to the teip, the Dagestani tukhum is almost always a subdivision of the village community, known as the aul, which is made up of one village.
+There are constituent organs to the aul, namely the Jamaat, or Village Council, and the Council of Elders.
 These too differ in size from group to group.
-The Avar village community usually consists of one or two Auls, with more being unusual but not unheard of.
-The Dargin village community, meanwhile, is almost always one to two Auls with between 200 and 1,000 members.
+The Avar village community usually consists of one or two auls, with more being unusual but not unheard of.
+The Dargin village community, meanwhile, is almost always one to two auls with between 200 and 1,000 members.

-The Tukhum and the Aul have been the basis for Sufi Tariqa to entrench themselves in Dagestani society - rather than seeking to replace these older systems, the Tariqa exist alongside them and act as a unifying feature.
-This entrenchment of the tariqa into the system of Tukhums and Auls created a regional variant of Sufism called Tariqatism.
+The tukhum and the aul have been the basis for Sufi Tariqa to entrench themselves in Dagestani society – rather than seeking to replace these older systems, the Tariqa exists alongside them and acts as a unifying feature.
+This entrenchment of the tariqa into the system of tukhums and auls created a regional variant of Sufism called Tariqatism.
 In contrast, Salafism and Wahhabism, which have entered the spiritual life of Dagestanis since the fall of the Soviet Union, have gained popularity in that they allow one freedom from this very system and a different sense of belonging.

-Lezgin Tukhums
+Lezgin tukhums

-While there is a version of the Tukhum in Lezgin society, it requires elaboration.
-The Lezgin version of the Tukhum has all but vanished.
-While the Aul was, like the Avar and Dargin Auls, the basis of Lezgin society in pre-revolutionary times, the Aul and the Jamaat have lost their role.
-The reasons for this range from their homeland being more open to external influence, culturally from neighbouring Azeris and politically from the USSR, as well as the loss of the Lezgin Tariqa to the USSR's state Atheism and the more recent penetration of Salafists into Lezgin society.
+While there is a version of the tukhum in Lezgin society, it requires elaboration.
+The Lezgin version of the tukhum has all but vanished.
+While the aul was, like the Avar and Dargin auls, the basis of Lezgin society in pre-revolutionary times, the aul and the Jamaat have lost their role.
+The reasons for this range from their homeland being more open to external influence, culturally from neighbouring Azeris and politically from the USSR, as well as the loss of the Lezgin Tariqa to the USSR's state atheism and the more recent penetration of Salafism into Lezgin society.